pfranz1/pdm-2023/README.md

 Pages: https://pfranz1.github.io/pdm-2023/

-I took a class with Dr. Andrew Webb that teaches a number of different software frameworks.
-The goal is to create digital media.

-We have utilzied only P5 so far.
-It is a javascript library to make it easy to draw graphics.
+A collection of games and P5 demo projects.
+Two highlights: the digital plant and the bug squishing game.
+Enjoy!

 Please dont use this repository to cheat in the class.

-My hope is that these simple programming assignments will give future collaborators or employers a sense of my programming style.